How do you escape FOMO—Fear Of Missing Out?

-Update: Since someone actually asked.
+Update: Since someone asked:

 |A Pokestop is a virtual in-game feature of the popular mobile game Pokémon Go, a game that blends with real-world locations.|

-|Again, for those of you who aren’t up to speed with all things Niantic; a lure is a virtual item and part of the game.
+|Again, for those not up to speed with all things Niantic, a lure is a virtual item and part of the game.
 By placing your lure at a Pokestop, you attract virtual creatures for other players to catch.
 But I assure you that most businesses can thrive without this specific knowledge.|